qha/community-core/README.md

 - Matt "Huxleypig" Smith for documenting vulnerabilities of many disk detainer locks publicly.
 - Tarehjerne for creating a very clear video about Protec 2 (https://youtu.be/6zVSJ_wauwg) and providing info about disk detainer locks in general.
 - idanhurja for publishing lots of information about modern Abloy locks including publicly showing the picking tip he used for Protec 2 (https://youtu.be/AsG90UGRTpw) and documenting the similarities and differences of Exec and Easy: https://youtu.be/bH5936vuLlY and https://youtu.be/AEXP4zczivM
+- Schuyler Towne for publishing easy to explanations about picking locks with tentative method in general.

 ## Abloy Classic measurements (official numbers unknown)